Writing Guide for Nurses

 MLA format traces its history to 1951 when it was first published as a thin booklet.
-Today, MLA is the primary citation system used by academics and professionals in the humanities, English, literature, media studies, and cultural studies.
-To adapt to the rapid growth of new mediums over the past few decades, MLA continually updates its citation system.
-Students may visit the MLA Style Center for in-depth information on new guidelines and ongoing changes.
-In general, in text citations consist of author and page number, or just page number if the author’s name appears in the text.
+Today, MLA is the primary format used by academics and professionals in humanities, English, literature, media studies, and cultural studies.
+To adapt to the rapid growth of new mediums over the past few decades, MLA updates its citation system.
+Visit the MLA Style Center for in-depth information on new guidelines and ongoing changes.
+In general, in text citations consist of author and page number, or just page number if the author's name appears in the text.

 (Author and page number)